UserOhkeyk-ops/3jps-ohkeyk/README.md

 A web-based digital storefront and ordering system for 3JP's Ohkeyk, developed by group **Byte-Me**.

 ## Project Description
-3JP's Ohkeyk is a home-based bakery established in 2015 by owner Jannet Vergel De Dios, specializing in custom cakes, cupcakes, and freshly baked pastries[cite: 2].
-This static web application serves as a digital storefront and showcase to help customers easily browse products, view accurate prices, and send order inquiries[cite: 2].
+3JP's Ohkeyk is a home-based bakery established in 2015 by owner Jannet Vergel De Dios, specializing in custom cakes, cupcakes, and freshly baked pastries.
+This static web application serves as a digital storefront and showcase to help customers easily browse products, view accurate prices, and send order inquiries.

 ## Tech Stack
 * **Design**: Figma